Kia Sorento

 The Kia Sorento (기아 쏘렌토) is a series of two-wheel drive and four-wheel drive family SUVs manufactured by the South Korean manufacturer Kia since 2002 through four generations.
 Initially a compact SUV built on a body-on-frame chassis, the second-generation Sorento transitioned to a larger car-based platform which placed it into the mid-size crossover SUV class, and has been developed alongside the Hyundai Santa Fe.
-It is presumably named after the Italian city of Sorrento, although Kia did not confirm this.
+It is presumed to be named after the Italian city of Sorrento, though Kia did not confirm this.
+However, Kia released the cryptic post teasing the launch of Sorento in India featuring the image of Piazza Tasso located in Sorrento, Italy.